-Red Algae Extract Fights Ebola, HIV, SARS and HCV
+Red Algae Extract Deters Ebola, HIV, SARS and HCV in Studies

 While researchers scramble to develop a vaccine or monoclonal antibody against the Ebola virus – and continue to develop chemo treatments to stem HIV and Hepatitis-C while fearing SARS – nature has already provided a natural treatment.